bockp/Edge-Detection-project/README.md

 - [ ] check the PDF is properly generated with pandoc
 - [ ] send report to Taveau if everything is in order.

-- [ ] Joke: send report to Taveau for Christmas (Yes, I know you read the githubs from timle to time, sir ;) )
+- [ ] Joke: send report to Taveau for Christmas (Yes, I know you read the githubs from time to time, sir ;) )

 # Tiny Image in Javascript (TIJ) project